 If you’re headed out for a trek that will see you trudging through miles of snow and ice, you need a pair of boots that will offer you warmth, ensure your feet stay dry, and provide plenty of support and traction.
-That’s why I recommend a pair of boots that were first and foremost designed for hiking, but that just happen to be waterproof, warm, and have a good high rise that keeps out snow even when the drifts have piled up.
-The Columbia Sportswear Bugaboot Plus IV Omni-Heat boot has an aggressive tread pattern perfect for kicking steps in a snowbound couloir or for keeping you upright on a patch of ice.
-The boot is rated to keep feet warm in temperatures down to -25 degrees Fahrenheit and is waterproof enough to keep you dry even if you hang out in standing water, much like John Cleese in that classic Monty Python sketch.
+That’s why we recommend a pair of boots that were first and foremost designed for hiking, but that just happen to be waterproof and warm and have a good high rise that keeps out snow even when the drifts have piled up.
+The Columbia Bugaboot Celsius Plus Omni-Heat Infinity Boots have an aggressive tread pattern that’ll help you stay upright in slippery conditions.
+The boot is rated to keep feet warm in cold temperatures and is waterproof enough to keep you dry even if you hang out in standing water, much like John Cleese in that classic Monty Python sketch.
 Too obscure?
 Anyway, great winter hiking boots, sir.

 For the Boa Lacing System